Money market accounts vs. savings accounts

-By reducing the service costs associated with traditional savings accounts -- your ability to go talk to a teller in person, for instance -- many online banks can pay higher interest rates and more convenience while still making a profit on their end.
+By reducing the service costs associated with traditional savings accounts -- your ability to go talk to a teller in person, for instance -- many online institutions can pay higher bank interest rates and more convenience while still making a profit on their end.
 But thankfully, these new products have not changed the fundamental appeal of a traditional savings account that has FDIC insurance coverage: guaranteed interest, excellent security and good liquidity.

 Making your best financial choice for deposits